malmolina/Swift-UVOT-Pipeline/README.md

 Swift UVOT Pipeline Patch
 ----------
-This patch uses the uvot_deep.py code created by Lea Hagen (forked here).
+This patch uses the `uvot_deep.py code` created by Lea Hagen (forked here).
 There are two major updates:

-1) Fixes any minor bugs in uvot_deep.py (see uvot_deep_mm.py) as described below, and
+1) Fixes any minor bugs in `uvot_deep.py` (see `uvot_deep_mm.py`) as described below, and
 2) Creates a pipeline so that this program can automatically be used for multiple objects using downloaded HEASARC data (either by a tarred file or the observation directories)

 `uvot_deep_mm.py` Update
 ----------
-This code is basically the same as the uvot_deep.py code created by Lea Hagen, with three major changes:
+This code is basically the same as the `uvot_deep.py` code created by Lea Hagen, with three major changes:

 1) Windowed frames are no longer included in the uvotimsum command (which caused fatal errors in uvot_deep)
 2) If the large scale structure correction map (LSS image) is misaligned, the program now aligns the image to the sky (counts) image to allow the program to continue to run smoothly
-3) If ALL frames in a given filter are windowed frames, the code logs the information in swift_uvot.log, which is in the directory that holds the original uvot_deep_mm.py copy.
+3) If ALL frames in a given filter are windowed frames, the code logs the information in swift_uvot.log, which is in the directory that holds the original `uvot_deep_mm.py` copy.
 The final images for that filter are not made, and any empty files associated with that filter are deleted.

-This allows for a smooth run of uvot_deep.py over multiple objects, regardless of data types or any issues with the LSS images.
+This allows for a smooth run of uvot_deep over multiple objects, regardless of data types or any issues with the LSS images.

 Required packages: astropy, reproject